Assessing animal welfare collaboratively, reliably, and efficiently

 What do we provide

-The University of Stirling and the Royal Zoological Society of Scotland have collaborated to create two resources: the Standardised Welfare Assessment Tool (SWAT) and the Behaviour and Environment Evidence-Base (BEEB).
+The University of Stirling and the Royal Zoological Society of Scotland have collaborated to create two resources:

 The SWAT and BEEB were created to address the concerns and difficulties in conducting thorough and reliable animal welfare assessments.
 Together, these resources provide a full, standardised, and validated welfare assessment program along with tools for collecting and analysing behavioural data.